Earnings guidance

-In financial reporting, earnings guidance or simply guidance is a publicly traded corporation's official prediction of its own near-future profit or loss, stated as an amount of money per share; see Earnings call.
+In financial reporting, earnings guidance or simply guidance is a publicly traded corporation's official prediction of its own near-future profit or loss, stated as an amount of money per share.
 Earnings guidance is usually a financial forecast presented as a quarterly report of the corporation's performance in the next quarter.

-Guidance is an aid to financial analysts and the stock market in valuing the corporation, and helps prevent overvaluation.
+Guidance is an aid to financial analysts and the stakeholders in valuing the corporation, and helps prevent overvaluation.

-According to Investopedia, Guidance refers to Information that a company provides as an indication or estimate of its future earnings.
+Guidance refers to Information that a company provides as an indication or estimate of its future earnings.
 Guidance reports estimating a company's future earnings have some influence over analyst stock ratings and investor decisions to buy, hold, or sell the security.

 In the United States, a quarterly revenue forecast, or quarterly guidance, by publicly traded companies had become by the 2000s both a common practice (75% of American firms in 2003) and a major influence on the firm's share price.

 By the 2010s, the quarterly guidance practice had fallen out of favor among many companies (27% of firms continued the practice in 2017) as it was seen as emphasizing a focus on short-term performance.

 By contrast, public Eurozone companies rarely (1%) issued quarterly guidance in the 2010s.